juva99/apple-home-key-reader/HOMEKIT_RECONNECTION_GUIDE.md

 - ASCII QR code displayed in the terminal (if qrcode package is installed)
 - Setup URI for advanced users

+**Note**: If you see an error about 'setup_uri' or 'setup_code', this means the HomeKit state needs to be refreshed.
+In this case:
+1. Stop any running instances of the main application
+2. Restart the main application: `python3 main.py`
+3. Look for the setup code in the console output
+4. Use that code to add the accessory in the Home app

 For a lightweight option that shows the PIN without requiring all dependencies:

 ```bash